trenthuber/cbs/README.md

 void compile(char *src, ...);
 ```

 The `compile()` function is given a single source file to compile.
 It will only run if it finds the source file has been modified since the last time it compiled it.
 This is similar to the caching behavior in most other build systems.
-When cbs generates an object file, it will be of the same name as its source file and in the same directory.
-The philosophy cbs takes on file extensions is to only use them when using *non-typical* file extensions, as **typical file extensions are always implicit**.
+When an object file is generated, it will have the same base name as its source file and be in the same directory.
+The philosophy one should take on file extensions is to only use them when using *non-typical* file extensions, as **typical file extensions are always implicit**.
 What counts as a "typical" file extension depends on the situation.
 In the case of compiling, source files have the typical extension `.c` and object files have `.o`.
 As it turns out dropping the typical file extensions has its advantages in writing concise code.[^1]

 [^1]: One example is putting a list of source file names without the `.c` extension in a C macro.
 We can use it to initialize an array that we iterate through, passing its elements as arguments to `compile()`, but we can also pass the entire macro as arguments to `load()` to link all the object files we just generated, ensuring we don't ever miss one.